 Cod vs Haddock - Health impact and Nutrition Comparison

-The cod and the haddock are both white fish species which differ from oily fish in that they have oil only in their liver.
+The cod and the Haddock are both white fish species that differ from oily fish in that they have oil only in their liver.
 They belong to the family of Gadidae.
 The cod belongs to the genus Gadus.
 The stocks are declining due to many reasons, namely overfishing and no recovery afterward (1).
-The haddock stocks are also facing decline; however, only recently, parts of the stocks have started recovering (2).
-Haddocks are known for their mild taste compared to stronger tasting fish like salmon.
-The cod and the haddock are fish of great economic significance (3).
-The cod is relatively cheaper than the haddock, the difference being around 14.7$.
+The haddock stocks are also facing a decline; however, only recently, parts of the stocks have started recovering (2).
+Haddocks are known for their mild taste compared to stronger-tasting fish like salmon.
+The cod and the Haddock are fish of great economic significance (3).
+The cod is relatively cheaper than the Haddock, the difference being around 14.7$.
 Whitefish are low-fat protein alternatives to high-fat red meat.

-Let’s understand how these two items are nutritionally similar or different and the benefits associated with these foods through discussions and visuals.
+Through discussions and visuals, let’s understand how these two items are nutritionally similar or different and the benefits associated with these foods.

-The haddock is higher in vitamins A, B12, B6, and B3, while the cod is higher in vitamins C, E, D, B1, and B5.
-The haddock contains no vitamin C, while the cod does.
-Both foods have equal amounts of vitamin K and vitamin B2, and they lack vitamin B9 (folate).
+The Haddock is higher in vitamins A, B12, B6, and B3, while the cod is higher in vitamins C, E, D, B1, and B5.
+The Haddock contains no vitamin C, while the cod does.
+Both foods have equal amounts of vitamin K and B2, and they lack vitamin B9 (folate).

-In conclusion, the cod has 17 times higher vitamin score than the haddock.
+In conclusion, the cod has a 17 times higher vitamin score than the Haddock.

 In a nutshell, the two fish have almost equal mineral scores, the haddock score being a bit higher.

 AMINO ACID COMPARISON

 The Haddock is higher in the following amino acids: tryptophan, threonine, isoleucine, leucine, lysine, methionine, phenylalanine, valine, and histidine.